nurhanaliyev6/git_start/README.md

 git merge [alias]/[branch] -> from branch to main

-git pull-> getting from remote to local
+git pull origin main-> getting from remote to local main